 WHAT ABOUT FIREPLACE DEMOLITION?

-If I have an older home with an older wood burning fireplace . . . . should I remove it?
+If I have an older home with an older wood burning fireplace... can it be removed?
 This is an excellent question and one that comes up fairly frequently.
 And the answer is a definitive: it depends!

 It depends on the type and condition of the fireplace.
-For example, a house built in 1980 with a zero clearance (ZC) fireplace should be looked at differently than a house from the 20’s, 30’s or 40’s, built with a masonry fireplace.
-It would likely be a good idea to physically remove the ZC fireplace.
-New equipment can be installed within the same footprint.
+For example, a house built in 1980 with a zero clearance (ZC) fireplace should be looked at differently than a house from the 30’s, 40’s or 50’s, built with a masonry fireplace.
+It would be a good idea to physically remove an older ZC fireplace.
+New equipment can usually be installed within the same footprint.
 The odds are in your favor that another wood burning fireplace will fit into the same space.
 The odds are very high that a gas model would fit into the framework of an old wood burning, ZC unit.

 A masonry fireplace is a different story.
 The support of a masonry fireplace starts in the basement, with a large concrete footing.
 This carries the weight of the brick, block and stone work above it.
-Demolition of a masonry fireplace is considered major surgery and is usually not necessary.
-Not necessary because there are many different sizes of inserts on the market.
-Odds are again in your favor that there will be several inserts that would be able to be slid into an older masonry fireplace.
+Demolition of a masonry fireplace is considered major surgery and is usually not recommended.
+An insert will probably be your best bet.
+There are many different sizes of inserts on the market today.
+Odds are again in your favor that your WE LOVE FIRE dealer will have several inserts that would be able to slide into an older masonry fireplace.
 Inserts put new life into old, inefficient fireplaces.
-Furthermore, your insert options would include all four fuels: wood, gas, electric and pellets.
+Furthermore, your insert options would include all four fuels: wood, gas, electricity and pellets.

 If you are planning improvements to your home, bathroom and kitchen projects are often in the discussion.
 And rightly so!
 But according to Remodeling Magazine, major renovations in the kitchen and bathroom normally yield an ROI around 60%.
 That is not to imply that these projects are not worthwhile or important.
 Just the opposite.
 They are the two most critical rooms that a potential homebuyer is attracted to.
 And, the two rooms in the house that get used the most.